aplbrain/neuvue-app/neuvue_project/workspace/static/getting_started.md

 <img src="https://i.imgur.com/CEsxB92.jpg" alt="Workspace Page" width="800"/>

 The workspace page provides all the tools necessary to complete a proofreading task.
-The page is an extension of [Neuroglancer](https://github.com/google/neuroglancer), the primary tool for viewing, annotating, and editing the volumetric data we use for proofreading.
+The page is an extension of <a href="https://github.com/google/neuroglancer" target="_blank">Neuroglancer</a>, the primary tool for viewing, annotating, and editing the volumetric data we use for proofreading.

 The workspace page consists an embedded neuroglancer window, task-specific buttons, and a toggle-able side panel that contains information about the current task as well as additional features.
 Once the user navigates to the workspace, a task from the queue will automatically be loaded in and set to status *open*.
 If a task is already open for the selected task type, that task will be re-opened.